-Sampled measured values communicated from merging units to different protection and control devices connected to the substation process bus replace the copper wiring between the instrument transformers in the substation yard and the IEDs.
+Sampled measured values communicated from merging units to different protection and control devices connected to the substation process bus to replace the copper wiring between the instrument transformers in the substation yard and the IEDs.

 As a result, future substations based on IEC 61850 communications will provide some significant advantages over conventional protection and control systems used to perform the same functions in the substations.
-They will require reduced wiring, installation, maintenance and commissioning costs; and they will adapt easily to changing bus configuration in the substation.
+They will require reduced wiring, installation, maintenance and commissioning costs; and they will adapt easily to changing bus configurations in the substation.

 The substation configuration language allows interoperability and a seamless integration process.
-The common substation or IED configuration files can be exchanged between different configuration, coordination, analysis or testing tools in a way that significantly improves the efficiency of the engineering process.
+The common substation or IED configuration files can be exchanged between different configuration, coordination, analysis, or testing tools in a way that significantly improves the efficiency of the engineering process.